You can help bin this monstrous scheme

 The campaign, launched by the Keep Test Valley Beautiful Group, is working to raise funds to fight the proposal with specialist research by experts who are leaders in various fields.

-Areas under examination include pollution and its potential impact on health; the effect on global warming; traffic congestion; the effects on our wildlife and the strain on our water supplies – which are already under stress.
+Areas under examination include visual impact on the landscape, pollution and its potential impact on health; the effect on global warming; traffic congestion; the effects on our wildlife and the strain on our water supplies – which are already under stress.

 We believe that building an incinerator with a potential life of up to 50 years clashes with a Government pledge for the UK to become net carbon neutral in just over 30 years.

 Reasons to say no

 Hampshire CC already handles its own household waste.
 This plant would burn half a million tons yearly of someone else’s rubbish from up to two hours’ drive away.
 A 5-mile (8km) trench will have to be dug past Andover to reach the National Grid.
 The plant will need to be ‘Combined Heat and Power’ (CHP) capable, but so far, no plans have been disclosed for using any of the spare heat generated.